-- A highly accurate on-die temperature sensing circuit - A bi-directional signal (PROCHOT#) that indicates if the processor has exceeded its maximum temperature or can be asserted externally to activate the Thermal Control Circuit (TCC) (see Section 4.2.1for more details on user activation of TCC via PROCHOT# signal) - A Thermal Control Circuit that will attempt to reduce processor temperature by rapidly reducing power consumption when the on-die temperature sensor indicates that it has exceeded the maximum operating point. - Registers to determine the processor thermal status.
+- A highly accurate on-die temperature sensing circuit - A bi-directional signal (PROCHOT#) that indicates if the processor has exceeded its maximum temperature or can be asserted externally to activate the Thermal Control Circuit (TCC) (see Section 4.2.1 for more details on user activation of TCC via PROCHOT# signal) - A Thermal Control Circuit that will attempt to reduce processor temperature by rapidly reducing power consumption when the on-die temperature sensor indicates that it has exceeded the maximum operating point. - Registers to determine the processor thermal status.

-4.2.1 Prochot# Signal
+4.2.1 PROCHOT# Signal

-The primary function of the PROCHOT# signal is to provide an external indication the processor has exceeded its maximum operating temperature.
+The primary function of the PROCHOT# signal is to provide an external indication the processor has reached the TCC activation temperature.
 While PROCHOT# is asserted, the TCC will be active.
 Assertion of the PROCHOT# signal is independent of any register settings within the processor.
 It is asserted any time the processor die temperature reaches the trip point.

 PROCHOT# can be configured via BIOS as an output or bi-directional signal.
-As an output, PROCHOT# will go active when the processor temperature of either core exceeds its maximum operating temperature.
-This indicates the TCC has been activated.
+As an output, PROCHOT# will go active when the processor temperature of either core reaches the TCC activation temperature.
 As an input, assertion of PROCHOT# will activate the TCC for both cores.
 The TCC will remain active until the system de-asserts PROCHOT#.

 The temperature at which the PROCHOT# signal goes active is individually calibrated during manufacturing.
-The power dissipation of each processor affects the set point temperature.
-The temperature where PROCHOT# goes active roughly parallels the thermal profile.
 Once configured, the processor temperature at which the PROCHOT# signal is asserted is not re-configurable.

-One application is the thermal protection of voltage regulators (VR).
-System designers can create a circuit to monitor the VR temperature and activate the TCC when the temperature limit of the VR is reached.
+One application of the Bi-directional PROCHOT# is for the thermal protection of voltage regulators (VR).
+System designers can implement a circuit to monitor the VR temperature and activate the TCC when the temperature limit of the VR is reached.
 By asserting PROCHOT# (pulled-low) which activates the TCC, the VR can cool down as a result of reduced processor power consumption.
 Bi-directional PROCHOT# can allow VR thermal designs to target maximum sustained current instead of maximum current.
 Systems should still provide proper cooling for the VR, and rely on bi-directional PROCHOT# signal only as a backup in case of system cooling failure.

-Note: A thermal solution designed to meet the thermal profile targets should rarely experience activation of the TCC as indicated by the PROCHOT# signal going active.
+Note: A thermal solution designed to meet the thermal profile specifications should rarely experience activation of the TCC as indicated by the PROCHOT# signal going active.